Dkplucas/model/README.md

-# Animal Body Condition Score Classification using AP-10K Dataset
+# Animal Body Condition Score(BCS) Classification using AP-10K Dataset

 This project implements an animal weight classification system using deep learning and traditional machine learning approaches.
 The system classifies animals into three weight categories: **Underweight**, **Healthy**, and **Overweight** based on their body proportions(Body length) extracted from the AP-10K animal pose dataset.